kstillsOgburn-hamilton/malicious-url-detector/README.md

-## Malicious Url Detection Deep Learning Model
+## Malicious URL Detection Deep Learning Model
 Bi-LSTM and Bi-GRU model designed to detect malicious (malware, phishing, or defacement) or benign urls

 ## steps to train the model